 Look for impact investing

 As millennials, you are the very definition of the next generation.
 Anything you do will have a ripple effect on your future children and grandchildren, including where you invest.
 If you want to contribute to creating the best living environment for the future generation, then you should invest your money where it will make an impact on lives on earth.
-Don’t worry about not having enough knowledge on impact investing because lifesci advisory services will guide you from start to end.

 Take a risk on index funds